iviv62/grapp/README.md

 ```bash
 cd /path/to/main/main
 ```
-Create .env file which will hold your environmental variables.
+Create a file named ".env" which will hold your environmental variables.
 Specify a Django secret key on the first line of the file.
 ```bash
 SECRET_KEY=YOUR SECRET KEY
 ```